Wade Guyton: Early life and education

 Guyton was born in Hammond, Indiana, in 1972, and grew up in the small town of Lake City, Tennessee.
 His father, who died when Guyton was two, and his stepfather, also deceased, were both steelworkers.
 Guyton's mother, a homemaker, sometimes worked as a secretary at the Catholic church the family attended.
-Guyton received a BA from the University of Tennessee, Knoxville, in 1995.
-He moved to New York in 1996.
-Twice rejected for admission to the Whitney Independent Study Program, he attended Hunter College's MFA program from 1996 to 1998.
+Guyton completed a BA (1995) at the University of Tennessee, Knoxville.
+He moved to New York in 1996, was twice rejected for admission to the Whitney Independent Study Program, and did MFA program coursework (1996-1998) at the Hunter College.

 Early career

-While a student at Hunter College, Guyton counted Robert Morris among his teachers.
-Guyton first got a job at St. Mark's Bookshop in the East Village and then worked at Dia:Chelsea as a guard.
+While at Hunter College, Guyton had among his teachers Robert Morris.
+Guyton landed his first job at St. Mark's Bookshop in the East Village and then worked at Dia:Chelsea as a guard.
 When Dia closed its Chelsea space in 2004, his severance pay allowed him to continue renting an East Village studio and apartment without having to look for another job.
 He won the Foundation for Contemporary Arts Grants to Artists award (2004).

 Career

 Artistic practice

-Guyton's early "drawings" from around 2003, are filled with black Xs over ripped-out book pages.
+Guyton's early "drawings" from around 2003, are filled with black X's over ripped-out book pages.
 The color black and the letter X became signature motifs.
 His tool is an Epson Stylus Pro 9600 inkjet printer, a machine used for large-format prints.
 Using a computer, Guyton produces paintings.
 Since 2005, Guyton has worked on canvas.
 Typically Guyton's work is exhibited in a series.

 In a 2004 statement, Guyton said: